 While employer counsel frequently uses the term "at-will employment," employers may not fire employees for improper grounds, as this is deemed wrongful termination.
 Nonetheless, some of California's - and the world's - largest businesses routinely engage in illegal terminations.
-If you believe you were unlawfully terminated, you should contact the best Los Angeles Employment Lawyer who can walk you through the process of filing a claim.
+If you believe you were unlawfully terminated, you should contact the best Wrongful Termination Lawyer In Los Angeles, who can walk you through the process of filing a claim.

-Although many employees in the public or government sector, those with implied, verbal, or written contracts, as well as those who belong to unions, may claim to be exempt from general at-will status, the majority of workers in California are at-will employees.
+Although many employees in the public or government sector, those with implied, verbal, or written contracts, and those who belong to unions, may claim to be exempt from general at-will status, the majority of workers in California are at-will employees.
 While it may appear that this rule allows companies to hire and fire employees at will, there is one crucial exception: wrongful termination.

 For it to be legal, you don't need a written, official employment agreement.
-A permanent job advertisement, as well as the company's employee handbook's disciplinary procedures, can result in an agreement.
+A permanent job advertisement and the company's employee handbook's disciplinary procedures can result in an agreement.
 When:

 you say yes to the offer